 2) Do the dirty

-Whitehurst also advocates clearing the clutter in your Relationship and Romance sector of your house (back right-hand corner of either the main floor of your home, or the same in your bedroom).
+Whitehurst also advocates clearing the clutter in your Relationship and Romance sector of your house (back right-hand corner of either the main floor of your home or the same in your bedroom).
 This can activate your relationship energies.
-If you kept anything there that reminds you of your ex or old flame, toss those items away, give them away, bury or even burn them but get them out of your relationship area!
+If you keep anything there that reminds you of your ex or old flame, toss those items away, give them away, bury or even burn them but get them out of your relationship area!
 You need to be both physically and mentally clear for your relationship to blossom even further.